List of Subjects

 The Intermediate Level course covers essential concepts in nutrition, health, family studies, and consumer education, building on the subject content at SEC level.
 It expands on these topics in greater detail, appropriate for this level.
 The course is divided into three main sections: The Family in Society, Food Science and Nutrition, and Consumer Issues and Concerns.
 Although these sections are presented separately, their content highlights the interconnections that reflect the holistic nature of the subject.

 Information Technology (IT) is an essential field of study vital for modern business processes.
-It offers insights into the role and types of information systems within organisations, along with the strategies and technologies employed to support contemporary organisational processes.
-The relevance of IT lies in developing a skilled workforce to enhance the digital economy.
-It aims to prepare students for careers in information management and for further studies in business- and computer-related fields.
+It provides insights into the role and types of information systems within organisations, along with the strategies and technologies employed to support contemporary organisational processes.
+The relevance of IT lies in its role in developing a skilled workforce to enhance the digital economy.
+It aims to prepare students for careers in information management and for further studies in business-related and computer-related fields.

 Advanced Level

 The Advanced Level course is structured around four principal subject areas: Information Systems, ICT in Organisations, Software, and Programming Techniques and System Development.
-Moreover, students will cultivate a comprehensive understanding of computer hardware, the various types of Information Systems, and organisational structures.
+Moreover, students cultivate a comprehensive understanding of computer hardware, the various types of information systems, and organisational structures.
 The syllabus covers various software categories, including system, application, and online software, as well as data modelling and utilisation.
 Additionally, the course provides practical skills development through assignments and projects in data management, web design, and Python programming.

 Intermediate Level